At Cleveland State, General Education IS Engaged Learning

 - Social Sciences: click here for a list of courses

 One of the four courses in Arts and Humanities and Social Sciences must focus on Africa, Asia, Latin America, or the Middle East.
 Students also take one course focused on African-American experiences and one on social diversity in the United States (click here for a list of courses in these two areas).

-Each of the courses in these areas also works to build at least two of the following six skills:
+Each of the courses in these areas also works to build at least two of the following seven skills:

 - Critical Thinking

 Special emphasis is placed on quantitative skills and skills in writing.
 Students take either two Math courses or one Math course and one approved Quantitative Literacy course (click here for a list of courses).
 And students take two courses in English Composition (click here for a list of courses) and three Writing Across the Curriculum (WAC) courses.
 Faculty members from across the university teach WAC courses that emphasize how writing works in their specific areas of expertise.
 Students can substitute a Speaking Across the Curriculum (SPAC) course for one WAC course (click here for a list of WAC and SPAC courses).